 Create a service account to install and manage NXLog Platform

 In some environments, IT security requirements or compliance mandates forbid the long-term use of root privileges to run software applications on Linux.
-The procedure below describes creating a service account on Linux with the least privileges to install and manage NXLog Platform.
-It is tested on RHEL and Ubuntu.
+The procedure below walks you through creating a service account with the least privileges to install and manage NXLog Platform.
+We tested this procedure on RHEL and Ubuntu.

 Prerequisites